 Skip to main content

-Debit an arbitrary amount from a participant’s balance:
+Debit a specific amount from a participant’s balance:

 POST /v1/participants/{id}/redemptions